Norway seeks to slow deforestation as climate "first aid"

 It also estimates that Norway itself handed out almost $700 million in fossil fuel subsidies last year.

-U.N.-led talks in Qatar this month ended with a deal to extend the Kyoto Protocol, a weak pact that sets greenhouse gas goals for industrialised nations, until 2020.
+U.N.-led talks in Qatar this month ended with a deal to extend the Kyoto Protocol, a weak pact that sets greenhouse gas goals for industrialized nations, until 2020.

 That unblocked talks on the new, worldwide deal meant to be sealed in 2015.
 But world greenhouse gas emissions are rising, led by growth in emerging economies such as China and India.